Story Behind ASAP Pathway

 You WANT to help your own children or grandchildren or nieces and nephews.

-You WANT to be an advocate for healthy growth and development and expand your practice from “just treating” to possibly preventing!
+You WANT to be an advocate for healthy growth and development and expand your practice from “just managing” to possibly preventing!

 So you’re stuck.